Richard of Chichester: Shrine

 Document issued by Thomas Cromwell on behalf of Henry VIII.

+The Shrine of St. Richard had, up to this point, enjoyed a level of popularity approaching that accorded to Thomas Becket at Canterbury.
 The document ordering the destruction of the shrine was issued to a Sir William Goring of Burton and a William Ernley.
 They received £40 for carrying out the commission on 20 December 1538.